softplus/lightroom-cc-api/README.md

 ...
 ```

-The catalog api also has two higher-level functions to help you add media to your Lightroom account:
+The catalog API also has two higher-level functions to help you add media to your Lightroom account:
 ```
 # Uploads an image to lightroom
 catalog.upload_image_file(path_to_image)